Carrick Castle: History

-Carrick Castle in 2019, under restoration and re-roofed.

 During Argyll's Rising in 1685, when Archibald Campbell, 9th Earl of Argyll, attempted to overthrow King James VII, captain Thomas Hamilton of HMS Kingfisher reported that the castle had been burnt and walls reduced sufficiently to make it useless to the Campbell forces.
 Legend has it that the ship bombarded the castle, badly damaging the keep, which lost its roof.

 The castle was intermittently occupied until it was sold to the Murrays, the Earls of Dunmore.

 The keep was a ruin for many years but is now in private ownership and undergoing restoration.